From the Makers of...

-The 36 tracks are listed across four sheets (circular in the LP version), titled "HIT SINGLES AND STAGE CLASSICS in historical order", starting with "Pictures of Matchstick Men".
+The 36 tracks are listed across four sheets (circular in the LP version), titled "Hit singles and stage classics in historical order", starting with "Pictures of Matchstick Men".
 Each title is accompanied by an appropriate picture.
-The final page chronicles the band's history year by year, from their beginnings in Peckham, South East London, in 1962 through to the set's release in 1982.
+The final page chronicles the band's history year by year, from their beginnings in Peckham, South East London in 1962 through to the set's release in 1982.

-The album reached number 4 in the UK Album Charts.
+The album reached number 4 on the UK Albums Chart.